1587/speaking-exam/00-part5.md

 I like to work with serious people.
 There are some advantages below.

-First, they usually work carefully and make no mistakes.
+First, they usually work carefully and make no mistakes. that makes projects to succeed easily.
-Projects are more likely to succeed.

-Second: you can communicate efficiently with them and they will usually give you key points.
+Second: you can communicate with them efficiently and they will usually give you some key points.

-Third: They often finish their tasks on time, and we can meet the deadlines on time.
+Third: They often finish their tasks and meet the deadlines on time.

 so we should be serious at work, and we can have a little humor in our life.